This November, the Akron Zoo will be on the ballot to support the operations and continued growth of our accredited Zoo. Vote For Issue 47!

-This November, Summit County voters will be asked to cast their vote in support of our Zoo.
+This November, Summit County voters will be asked to cast their vote in support of Issue 47 for our Zoo.
 The Levy helps the Akron Zoo continue to provide educational programs, conservation efforts and excellent animal care.

-Supporting the Akron Zoo levy is an investment in education, wildlife and conservation.
-Your Akron Zoo is so much more than just one of our community’s largest tourist attraction - and passing the Levy is critical to the impact the Zoo has on Summit County!
+Supporting Issue 47 for the Akron Zoo is an investment in education, wildlife and conservation.
+Your Akron Zoo is so much more than just one of our community’s largest tourist attractions - and passing the Levy is critical to the impact the Zoo has on Summit County!

 - The Akron Zoo is a place where kids love to learn!
 Each year, our Zoo connects over 91,000 individuals to wildlife and nature through science-based education programs.

 - The Zoo provides over 880 education programs each year to 81 school districts, including Summit County schools.

 - As an informal science learning center and an accredited member of the Association of Zoos and Aquariums, our Akron Zoo provides unique learning opportunities for children and families that focus on endangered species and conservation programs.

 - Supporting the levy increases STEM and science-based education and outreach programs for kids, seniors and families.

 - Since 2012, the Zoo has increased the number of animals and species in its care, including endangered red wolves, Speke’s gazelles, octopus, naked mole rats, tree monitors, snowy owls, red breasted geese, musk deer and grizzly bears.

 - In 2019, the Zoo launched Pride of Africa, featuring amazing animals, including Africa lions, Speke's gazelles and white storks.
 Pride of Africa is now home to two prides of lions, a first for the Akron Zoo.